 - 2 miles per dollar spent on Delta purchases, at restaurants worldwide and at U.S. supermarkets.

-- 1 mile per dollar spent on everything else.
+- 1 mile per dollar spent on all other eligible purchases.

 - Priority boarding.